pontem-network/sp-docs/move_vm/compiler_&_toolset.md

 * `dialect` - can be `diem`, or `pont` (SS58 Polkadot addresses).
 * `dependencies` - list of dependencies, git (tag or branch also supported) or local folder (use `path`).

-Let's create empty script and build it:
+Let's create an empty script and build it:

 ```sh
 touch ./scripts/test.move
 ```

-Put there Move code:
+Insert Move code:

 ```rust
 script {